RoMcGill/grand-park-tutors/README.md

 ![](https://lh5.googleusercontent.com/m8YuWVrXgpg9_N7DjJ_8-DwCMz1RCqjtbS63IvlGrUyjpzsLt-VEk1bt_AO5Ij7O6bejYAFhj2onqmAg_5GDg-pGoSLSWAPrVSgdPBdojy9-ZOGZgmicWghdRcGgQvguqFUxYfvs)

 When the site is viewed on a mobile device the imagery for the genre links (the characters) hover over the nav bar at the top of the screen.
-This was intentional and also a catch 22.
-Following best practice rules for ux it is unusual and untypical to have this happen.
+This was intentional and also a Catch 22.
+Following best practice rules for UX it is unusual and untypical to have this happen.
 ### (This feature has since been removed following feedback from my mentor and other code institute students in the peer code review channel on slack.)

 ![](https://lh4.googleusercontent.com/N4dHqRzplD8wAGFjkKEykYQj0kVDauKgX9CKXqd9YMxyb4rSXXuSByPQvjcnONO-AHOKpCjoKOEWxxNU2bPDK3B6HzKI7JIKLHRlcF-ocCEgnz5gFYMCtQJ1DQhyHrzEK2eAR902)

-using the z-index the character hovers over the nav bar when scrolling through the sections.
+Using the z-index the character hovers over the nav bar when scrolling through the sections.
 This was implemented intentionally and serves a purpose, that purpose being that when the user is scrolling through that section of the page their attention is kept to that specific section.
 This was done to avoid any distraction and lead to a user clicking away before they found what they are looking for.
 It also adds a refreshing design element that may interest or excite the user.

 #  Wireframes
-### Home Page Wireframe
+### Homepage Wireframe

 ![](https://lh3.googleusercontent.com/z-tz-ylO_li4Ma11Dcr7WPeIJov7YrYWxXgy3c9t_kBdWxSkp4MU_MSL92qgTBi4woMR48vZvCIkdIgeK2Qwp302SZ2A0wwufxrTx-7z_b9Qy-LRwRV7SlglrY21_B_DDyKKMB_p)